mulesoft-assets/template-sfdc2db-account-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize accountss between two Salesfoce orgs.
+As a Salesforce admin I want to syncronize accountss from Salesfoce to Database.

-This Template should serve as a foundation for the process of migrating accounts from one Salesfoce instance to another, being able to specify filtering criteria and desired behavior when an account already exists in the destination org.
+This Template should serve as a foundation for the process of migrating accounts from Salesfoce instance to Database, being able to specify filtering criteria and desired behavior when an account already exists in the destination org.

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.